armory/documentation/_install_guide/logging.md

 ## Monitoring Spinnaker With Datadog

 Spinnaker provides a monitoring container which exports metrics from the core sub-services.
-Below we add two additional containers to our docker-compose setup: `datadog` and `spinnaker-monitoring`.
+We'll need to add two additional containers to our docker-compose setup: `datadog` and `spinnaker-monitoring`.

 Add the following to `/opt/spinnaker/compose/docker-compose.override.yml`
 ```